 There are many different was to keep accessibility in mind when you design a website.
 Some key design features include:

 - Dynamic contact tagging.
-If your site has dynamic content that changes without the user refreshing the page, then it should be tagged so with ARIA landmarks or live region tagging, so that screen readers know that the page content has changed.
+Does your site has dynamic content that changes without the user refreshing the page?
+If so, it should be tagged with ARIA landmarks or live region tagging, so that screen readers know that the page content has changed.

 - Accessible form design.
 All users forms on your site should have clearly labeled fields and easy to understand instructions.
 On forms, and throughout your site, use text sizes that are appropriate for the content.
 H1 headline content should only appear on pages one time.

 - No Automatic Features.
 Do not allow music or videos to start when someone comes to your website.
 Every web user dislikes this feature, and it will interfere with many kinds of adaptive technologies.
-Automatic navigation, such as slides that change automatically, should also be avoided.
+Avoid automatic navigation, such as slides that change automatically.
 Allow each user to access content for the amount of time that they need, rather than prescribing a time limit through automation.

-Ideally, every aspect of your design and every subsequent piece of content you put on your site should be created with accessibility in mind.
-Accessibility doesn’t require a significant amount of additional time or resources to incorporate into your site, and often, things you do for accessibility purposes make your site more user-friendly for everyone while enhancing your SEO results.
+Ideally, you should create every aspect of your site’s design and content with accessibility in mind.
+Accessibility doesn’t require a significant amount of additional time or resources to incorporate into your site.
+What’s more, things you do for accessibility purposes make your site user-friendly for everyone while enhancing your SEO results.
 For example, adding alt text to your images and making sure that links have descriptive anchor text will not only make your site more accessible but will also improve your search engine rankings.

 What are the benefits of accessible website design?

 There are several reasons that accessible web design matters.
 The most obvious benefit is that it allows everyone to have access to the same information and services online.
-In the real world, there is an expectation that everyone will be able to go to the same places and do the same things, regardless of disabilities, and accessible web design brings that principle to the web.
+In the real world, we expect that everyone can have access to the same places, regardless of disabilities.
+Accessible web design brings that principle to the web.

 For businesses, there is a tangible reason to make websites accessible: to allow all customers access to goods and services.
 When your website isn’t accessible, you drive away customers, who will likely head to your competitors instead.